-Although the idea of disclosing the minimum monthly charge seems sensible, including this information in the contract may, however, be confusing for consumers, since it is the "total monthly charges" (not defined in the Code) that will be disclosed in the Critical Information Summary (C).
+Although the idea of disclosing the minimum monthly charge seems sensible, including this information in the contract may, however, be confusing for consumers who will consult the Critical Information Summary (C), since that summary reproduces the minimum monthly charge that appears in the contract but also reveals the "total monthly charges" (not defined in the Code).
 In addition, note that the monthly charges required to pay off the subsidized device are not part of the exclusions in the definition.
 This suggests that these fees are part of the minimum amount that customers are required to pay for wireless services, despite the fact that the device charges are not service charges.